benjaehyun/brewista/README.md

 ## Project Overview

 Brewista is a sophisticated coffee brewing companion application that changes the home brewing experience through precise calculations, interactive guidance, and community features.
-It combines technical precision with an intuitive user interface to help coffee enthusiasts achieve consistent, high-quality results while being able to track and share them.
+It combines brewing precision with an intuitive user interface to help coffee enthusiasts achieve consistent, high-quality results while being able to track and share them.

 ## Key Features